Ophélie TRACHÉ

 • Subjects taught in English:

-• International economics (globalization, political economy, economic development, economic theories, government policy in international trade, regional economic integration, foreign exchange market)
+• International Economics (globalization, political economy, economic development, economic theories, government policy in international trade, regional economic integration, foreign exchange markets)

 • Subjects taught in French:

-• Business and economic French (French economic, social, and political landscape, business management, marketing, project management)
+• Business and Economic French (the French economic, social, and political landscape; business management; marketing; project management)

-• Marketing and communication: marketing management, website maintenance and social media communication, new product development.
+• Marketing and Communications: marketing management, website maintenance, and social media communications; new product development.
 Representation of the AF.

-• Management: management of the volunteer team and interns (internship supervisor).
+• Management: overseeing the team of volunteers and interns (internship supervisor).

-• Project management: development of educational and cultural projects, organization of and participation in events, organization and running of summer camps in Russia.
+• Project management: development of educational and cultural projects; organization of and participation in events; organization and facilitation of summer camps in Russia.

-• HR: setting up an internship center.
-Recruitment, supervision, and training of teachers.
+• HR: Establishment of an internship program.
+Recruitment, supervision, and training of instructors.

-• Teaching French as a foreign language: College of Economics, high school, AF, DELF-DALF examiner/corrector.
+• Teaching French as a foreign language: School of Economics, high school, AF, DELF-DALF examiner/grader.

-Purpose: The purpose of this work is to assess the causal link between public water conservation policies and changes in individual consumption behavior.
-The analysis focuses on the following public policy instruments: financial incentives, information and education, and monitoring, control, and sanctions.
+Subject: The purpose of this study is to assess the causal link between public water conservation policies and changes in individual consumption patterns.
+The analysis focuses on the following policy instruments: financial incentives, information and education, and monitoring, enforcement, and penalties.